Film: Tom Yum Goong

 - Battle Amongst the Flames: Kham battles a capoeirista and a wushu guy in a burning temple.

 - Blood Knight: The capoeirista in the temple seems to be enjoying himself far more than Kham is; He smiles and laughs while fighting, and stops several times when he has the upper hand to taunt Kham.

 - Combat Stilettos: Sort of.
 Madame Rose wears stilettos during her fight scene, but if you look closely you can see that her actress switches to flat shoes when she does any stunts, but the stilettos are back on when she's standing still.

-- Dance Battler: Lateef Crowder, a real life famous capoeira practitioner.
+- Dance Battler: The capoerista, played by Lateef Crowder, a real life famous capoeira practitioner.

 - Ditto Fighter: Several fighters give Kham serious trouble until he adopts their manner of fighting;